 Once you have your visa for Argentina, you can explore this vast country.
 Cosmopolitan Buenos Aires is a city that wouldn’t be out of place as a European capital.
 Thirteen million people live and work in this beautiful city.
 Buenos Aires offers a wide range of activities; look out for concerts, theater, cinemas, parks, fashion, and shopping.
 The city is home to world-class five-star hotels, a range of boutique hotels, and guest houses.

-There are exceptional sporting facilities, both as a participant and as a spectator.
+There are exceptional sporting facilities, both for a participant and a spectator.
 And, you can enjoy beautiful day trips and weekend breaks within easy reach for a battery recharge.

 On the other end of the scale is the rustic charms of the islands of the Tigre Delta.
 Alternatively, the Tierra Del Feugo province and the mountains offer an unspoiled paradise if you love open spaces.
 This region has magnificent hiking in summer and winter sports when the snow starts.